Glass: Translucent recycling process

 Glass is mainly produced from sand, lime, and soda.
 The biggest advantage of this mineral material lies in the fact that it can be recycled many times over without any loss of quality.
 Thus, a new, full-fledged product can again come into being in an economic cycle, which additionally saves primary raw materials and energy.

-An important contribution to raw materials conservation
+to raw materials conservation

 The elemental components used in glass production are not lost in the cycle.
-This essentially concerns the following ingredients:

 The cycle of glass is especially efficient

 In Austria, a considerable part of waste glass is reintroduced into the cycle every year (e.g., approx. 317,000 tonnes of used glass, including 273,000 tonnes of bottles and other glass jars, are collected in 80,600 containers.
 Source: rundgehts).
 In addition to hollow glass bodies from households, broken sheet glass is very important.
 Some 85% of the collected sheet glass is recycled by trade and industrial companies, the remainder is disposed at collection points.
 An old window pane can easily be transformed into a new one.

 Portion of old glass in percent 2019Source: Bundes Abfallwirtschaftsplan 2022 Tabelle 34

 Glass production with a recycled content